KalinMarinov1/c-_-String-_-Implement./README.md

 This implementation does not use fast-string optimization.
 Every allocation is being set/(or read) from the heap.

-The few things i would like to optimize/ make safer are :
+The few things i would like to optimize/ make safer are : <br>
-  1.Change raw pointers to smart pointers.
+  1.Change raw pointers to smart pointers.  <br>
-  2.Make it more user friendly
+  2.Make it more user friendly.  <br>
-  3.Reduce amount of functions used by using template functions.
+  3.Reduce amount of functions used by using template functions. <br>
-  4.Adjust the "getcapacity()" function to make bigger jumps between capacity sizes.
+  4.Adjust the "getcapacity()" function to make bigger jumps between capacity sizes. <br>
-  5.Add full list of functions that are published in : http://www.cplusplus.com/reference/string/string/ 6.Optimize functions, if possible.
+  5.Add full list of functions that are published in : http://www.cplusplus.com/reference/string/string/ <br>
+  6.Optimize functions, if possible. <br>

-  #Side Notes :
+  #Side Notes : <br>
-  *The reason i made this project is because i thought it would be challenging enough and that i would learn more about the way the STL is made and optimized.*
+  *The reason i made this project is because i thought it would be challenging enough and that i would learn more about the way the STL is made and optimized.*  <br>

   *I would like to clarify that i have not used STL as guide on how to write the functions and code.
 The only